| Merchants and Purveyors Of Heirloom Seeds

 heirloom vegetables from the gift shop are classics.

-- Plimoth Plantation Museum Shops
+Plimoth Plantation Plimoth Plantation Museum Shops 137 Warren Avenue

 Plymouth, MA 02360